publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch31/schII/m__us_usc_t16_s1385.md

     (e) __Additional prohibitions and enforcement__

-        For additional prohibitions relating to this section and enforcement of this section, see [section 1826g of this title][/us/usc/t16/s1826g].
+        For additional prohibitions relating to this section 1 and enforcement of this section,1 see [section 1826g of this title][/us/usc/t16/s1826g].

     (f) __Regulations__